automl/ConfigSpace/docs/quickstart.rst

 And that's it!

-However for completness, lets examine how this works by first sampling from our config space.
+However, for completeness, let's examine how this works by first sampling from our config space.

 .. code:: python